CheetahRobotics/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/stateMachine/README.md

 # FTC Robotics State Machine Framework #

 The files in this directory support a simple state machine framework for use with the ftc_app.
+To use this framework, simply copy this `stateMachine` directory into your `teamcode` directory, and then create opModes and states as described below.

 ## Quick Start ##